 Review of LadyCare Magnet for Menopause Relief—The Pros and Cons

 While some women have little trouble during menopause, others suffer a host of unpleasant symptoms.
-These can range between mood swings, hot flashes, night sweats, difficulty sleeping, anxiety, depression, breast tenderness, stomach bloating, and fatigue.
+These can include mood swings, hot flashes, night sweats, difficulty sleeping, anxiety, depression, breast tenderness, stomach bloating, and fatigue.

-As I reached mid to late forties, I happened to come across an advert for a small magnet, which claimed to reduce or eliminate menopausal problems.
+As I reached mid- to late-forties, I happened to come across an advert for a small magnet that claimed to reduce or eliminate menopausal problems.
 It made interesting reading.
 By wearing the device against your lower belly, you could find relief from troublesome symptoms.

 At the time, I had no issues, but decided to invest in a magnet.
 Why wait until there was a problem?
 If I could avoid experiencing any, so much the better.

 As a bonus, the magnet also claimed to reduce cramps during menstruation.
 It didn't sound any bother to use.
 The payment was a one-off, no ongoing bills for health supplements.
 In my book, drug-free options are always a good thing.
 I placed an order.

 The product arrived by post, neatly packaged.
 There are two magnets, the larger one around an inch and a half long and an inch across.
 The smaller round "button" magnet helps keep it in place.
 Both are covered in smooth plastic, with a reassuringly solid feel.

 Instructions are included, along with a telephone helpline number in case further advice is needed.